ReeZey/webvtt/README.md

 ## how to run
 whenever you run this just simply input the remote `index.mpd` as the only argument
-this will attempt to download the index.mpd, parse it and download the webvtts found inside of the webvtt
+this will attempt to download the index.mpd, parse it and download the webvtts found inside of the mpd

 ## example
 `webvtt "https://link-to-totally-legit-webside.com/index.mpd"`